FAQs

 If a health worker thinks there is a risk to your health, safety or welfare they might need to share your information with someone else.
 The risk would need to be serious and the health worker would usually discuss this with you first.

-All our clinics can prescribe contraceptive pills to over-16s.
+All our clinics can prescribe contraceptive pills.
 Please make an appointment at an Umbrella clinic and one of our sexual health experts will assess you and advise which contraceptive is right for you.

 Unprotected sex usually means sex without a condom – as condoms help to protect against pregnancy and the spread of sexually transmitted infections (STIs) – but can mean sex without any form of contraception.

-If you are taking the combined pill and miss a pill, it is recommended that you take the missed pill as soon as possible and then take the next scheduled pill at the normal time, even if this means taking two pills at the same time.
-It is recommended that you use a barrier method of contraceptive, such as a condom, for the next seven days as an extra precaution.
+If you are taking the combined pill (with oestrogen and progestogen) and miss a single pill, it is recommended that you take the missed pill as soon as possible and then take the next scheduled pill at the normal time, even if this means taking two pills at the same time.
+The pill will still be effective even if you had sex on the day you missed the pill.

 There are seven different types of hormonal contraception.
 These include: